Button Battery Dangers For Children

-Key points to remember about button battery dangers for children
+Key points about button battery dangers for children

 - if you think your child has swallowed a button battery or put one in their nostril or ear, take immediate action - go straight to the hospital